adamcharnock/lightbus/docs/worked-example.md

 ```

 **However,** you may find it easier to startup these processes
-will the `honcho` tool we installed earlier.
+with the `honcho` tool we installed earlier.
 First, create
 a file called `Procfile`:

 ```shell